Powerful Data Analysis in Excel

 9 Analysis ToolPak: Histogram | Descriptive Statistics | Anova | F-Test | t-Test | Moving Average | Exponential Smoothing | Correlation | Regression

-1 Find Duplicates: This example teaches you how to find duplicate values (or triplicates) and how to find duplicate rows in Excel.
+1 Find Duplicates: This page teaches you how to find duplicate values (or triplicates) and how to find duplicate rows in Excel.

 2 Histogram: This example teaches you how to make a histogram in Excel.